akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/websocket-directives/handleWebsocketMessagesForProtocol.rst

 Description
 -----------
+Handles Websocket requests with the given handler if the given subprotocol is offered in the ``Sec-Websocket-Protocol`` header of the request and rejects other requests with an ``ExpectedWebsocketRequestRejection`` or an ``UnsupportedWebsocketSubprotocolRejection``.

 The directive first checks if the request was a valid Websocket handshake request and if the request offers the passed subprotocol name.
 If yes, the directive completes the request with the passed handler.
 Otherwise, the request is